4ngryR4v3n/fluffy-fiesta/notes/kali-linux.md

 It is always a good idea to update your system before doing anything else, as errors can arise later on if you don't.
 This process will take a while depending on how long ago the installation image was built.

-`sudo apt-get update && apt-get upgrade`
+`sudo apt-get update && apt-get dist-upgrade`

-`sudo apt-get dist-upgrade`

 ### Setting up user accounts